-Mathematics Minor
+Math Minor

-To earn a math minor at DigiPen, a student must complete a block of 27 credits satisfying the following:
+To earn a math minor at DigiPen Institute of Technology Singapore, a student must complete a block of 27 credits satisfying the following:

-- The courses are taken from MAT 140 or higher (any MAT course excluding MAT 100). - PHY 300 may substitute for one of the MAT courses. - Six credits must be numbered 300 or higher. - At least nine credits in this subject area must be taken at DigiPen. - All credits must be earned with a grade of "C-" (or 1.7 quality points) or better.
+- The courses are taken from MAT 140 or higher. - PHY 300 may substitute for one of the MAT courses. - · Six credits must be numbered 300 or higher.

+- At least nine credits in this subject area must be taken at DigiPen. - All credits must be earned with a grade of "C-" (or 1.7 quality points) or higher.